Errata Policy · Corrections

 - Never silently edit published reports

 We do not edit published reports without issuing a formal correction.
-The original report is preserved in the client record.
-The correction is always visible and separately timestamped.
+The original is preserved in the client record.
+Corrections are always visible and separately timestamped.
 There are no quiet fixes.

 Correction log

 Public record of all confirmed corrections issued to date.
-The log is updated within 10 working days of confirmation for each errata report.
+Updated within 10 working days of confirmation.
+Each entry includes the original claim, the correction, and the date issued.

 |---|---|---|---|---|